-Support for children from underprivileged backgrounds is centered around CRS’s Education Centres; there are currently 9 urban centres and 4 rural centres catering for almost 900 children across pre-primary and primary ages from 2 to 12 years.
+Support for children from disadvantaged backgrounds is centered around CRS’s education centres.
+There are currently 9 urban centres and 4 rural centres catering for almost 900 children across pre-primary and primary ages from 2 to 12 years.
 CRS provides trained teachers and teaching materials while the local partner organisation is responsible for providing premises.

-Education – The primary focus is to build core skills to prepare children for formal schooling.
+The primary focus is to build core skills to prepare children for formal schooling.
 They are taught subjects such as Bengali, English and maths.
-Each year several hundred children are deemed ready to enroll in state schools and CRS facilitates the application process.
+Each year several hundred children are deemed ready to enrol in state schools and CRS facilitates the application process.

-Teamwork – Shishu Jagat (Children’s World) is a club run by children; there are currently 7 Shishu Jagat clubs in operation at GB Lane, BD Colony, Sukantnanagar, Topsia, Bibibagan, Hastings and Dum Dum.
+Shishu Jagat (Children’s World) is a club run by children; there are currently 7 Shishu Jagat clubs in operation at GB Lane, BD Colony, Sukantnanagar, Topsia, Bibibagan, Hastings and Dum Dum.
 They organise a range of activities which develop skills of teamwork and leadership, and improve their community and its environment.
-See News stories page for some examples.

-Excursions and events – From time to time the children are taken on trips to museums or theme parks where they can enjoy having fun and simply being children.
-Children from CRS Education Centres are also selected for cultural, sporting or celebratory events where they join children from many other NGO projects.
+From time to time the children are taken on trips to museums or theme parks where they can enjoy having fun and simply being children.
+Children from CRS education centres are also selected for cultural, sporting or celebratory events where they join children from many other NGO projects.

-Changing attitudes – Regular parent-teacher meetings allow parents to see their child’s progress and understand the importance of education.
-Sessions for all parents focus on issues such as regular attendance, mainstreaming and new enrollment, health care and cleanliness.
+Regular parent-teacher meetings allow parents to see their child’s progress and understand the importance of education.
+Sessions for all parents focus on issues such as regular attendance, mainstreaming and new enrolment, health care and cleanliness.
 Girls are given the same education as boys and given equal opportunities to learn and develop skills.

-Buildings and facilities – In some cases the premises provided by the local partner organisation for the Education Centre – single rooms built from corrugated iron or mud and thatch – have proved inadequate both for the number of students and for withstanding the annual monsoons.
-Money raised by CRS supporters has been used to upgrade facilities and expand premises including new roofs at Dum Dum, Bibibagan and Sukantanagar; a concrete building at BD Colony; a second floor and toilets at GB Lane; two new floors at Mahamaya; and a multi-purpose community centre at Gumla.
+In some cases the premises provided by the local partner organisation for the education centre – single rooms built from corrugated iron or mud and thatch – have proved inadequate both for the number of students and for withstanding the annual monsoons.
+Money raised by CRS supporters has been used to upgrade facilities and expand premises including a new combined school and community centre constructed in Brace Bridge, one of the most deprived project locations.